Newest Chapters

 “Yes, it is the law of heaven.
 The yin and yang energies of the pewter staff have resonated with your own power and understanding of zen.
 With the right training, this can become quite a fearsome technique.”

-“Thank you, head priest.
+“Thank you for your insight, head priest.
 I’ll train well,” Tanshi said.
 His face shone in the moonlight.

 Tanshi’s staff had a steel core.
 The method of making steel from pig iron (crude iron made by melting iron ore) had already been perfected by 200 BCE.
 It was also known that when steel was heated to a high temperature and then cooled, it became magnetic.
 En Kō enacted this change on Tanshi’s staff using the power of divine lightning.
 The magnetized staff harmonized with Tanshi’s own power and will, generating great potential magnetic force.